-Below is some more information about when and where people may carry guns in their vehicles in Nevada:
+Scroll down for more information about when and where people may carry guns in their vehicles in Nevada:

 Carrying a concealed firearm without a current and valid CCW permit is a category C felony in Nevada.
-The maximum penalty includes:
+The penalty includes:

-- $10,000 in fines
+- $10,000 in fines2

 If a driver is pulled over in Nevada, the driver has no duty to inform the police if there is a gun in the car.
 However, police may be able to perform a pat-down and seize a gun temporarily if the officer believes a crime has been committed or the officer’s safety is threatened.3

 Note that CCW permit holders are required to show their permit if: